Skip to content Skip to sidebar Skip to footer

 An unknown rider in Bethel, Ohio.
 Photo via Facebook

-According to the “History of Clermont County, Ohio” (1880), “since their departure (the Hildebrands), witches have no more flourished at Bethel than at any other place, and the village became noted for the general intelligence of its inhabitants and the neighborly relations which existed among them, and continue to this day.”
+According to the “History of Clermont County, Ohio” (1880), “since their departure (the Hildebrands), witches have no more flourished at Bethel than at any other place.
+The village became known for the intelligence of its inhabitants and the neighborly relations among them, which continue to this day.”

-This peculiar and singular episode from Bethel’s history stands as a testament to the fears and superstitions that once gripped communities, as well as the innovative ways they sought justice in a time when the line between reality and the supernatural was often blurred.
+This peculiar episode from Bethel’s history shows the fear and superstition that once gripped communities.
+It also highlights the creative ways people sought justice in a time when the line between reality and the supernatural was often blurred.